 Ocular myasthenia gravis involves only extraocular muscles.
 It represents about 15% of cases.

-Congenital myasthenia is a rare autosomal recessive disorder that begins in childhood; it results from structural abnormalities in the postsynaptic receptor rather than an autoimmune disorder.
-Ophthalmoplegia is common.
+Congenital myasthenia is a rare autosomal recessive disorder that begins in childhood.
+It is not immune-mediated and results from presynaptic or postsynaptic abnormalities, including the following:

 Neonatal myasthenia affects 12% of infants born to women with myasthenia gravis.
 It is due to IgG antibodies that passively cross the placenta.
 It causes generalized muscle weakness, which resolves in days to weeks as antibody titers decline.
 Thus, treatment is usually supportive.

 The most common symptoms of myasthenia gravis are

 Muscle weakness after use of the affected muscle

 Weakness resolves when the affected muscles are rested but recurs when they are used again.
 Weakness due to myasthenia lessens in cooler temperatures.